adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/d validation and eslint.md

 ]
 ```

-- ESlint config file defines `file` option with `["*/.js"]`
+- ESLint config file defines `files` option with `["**/*.js"]`
-  - This tells ESlint to look at all JS files
+  - This tells ESLint to look at all JS files
 - `languageOptions` property specifies options related to language features that should be expected
   - Define `sourceType` option as "commonjs", which indicates that JS code in project uses CommonJS module system
-  - `globals` option specifies predefined gobal vars
+  - `globals` option specifies predefined global vars
-    - spread operator tells ESlint to include all global vars defined in `globals.node` settings such as `process`
+    - spread operator tells ESLint to include all global vars defined in `globals.node` settings such as `process`
-  - `ecmaVersion` is set to latest, whihc sets the ECMAScript version to latest so ESlint knows to expect the latest JS syntax and features
+  - `ecmaVersion` is set to latest, which sets the ECMAScript version to latest so ESLint knows to expect the latest JS syntax and features
-- Want to use [ESlint's recommended settings](https://eslint.org/docs/latest/use/configure/configuration-files#using-predefined-configurations) with ours
+- Want to use [ESLint's recommended settings](https://eslint.org/docs/latest/use/configure/configuration-files#using-predefined-configurations) with ours
   - `@eslint/js` package we installed provides us with predefined configs
   - We can import them: